neuralchen/SimSwap/README.md

 *Our method can realize **arbitrary face swapping** on images and videos with **one single trained model**.*

-Currently, only the test code is available.
+Training and test code are now available!

-Training scripts is coming.
-We are doing our final inspection about the scripts!
+We are working with our incoming paper SimSwap++, keeping expecting!

 The high resolution version of ***SimSwap-HQ*** is supported!